ubyssey/volunteers/handbook/03-workflow.md

 4. As they work on the assignment, the contributor may run into problems or require further clarification about the task.
 They can go back to the issue and leave a comment asking for help, and anybody else on the team can join the discussion.

 4. After the contributor has made the necessary changes, they open a pull request (PR) from their branch into the default branch.
 Anybody can then review the pull request and leave comments.
 Once the code is given a the go-ahead from soembody else on the team, it can be merged and the branch can be deleted.

+### Slack Workflow

+All communication outside of GitHub happens on Slack.
+Everybody will have access to the `#web-volunteers` channel, where we will be posting updates about assignments, meetings, and anything else related to the web team.
+Contributors are also encouraged to DM each other to discuss assignments.